marctorsoc/marctorsoc.github.io/src/content/posts/2025-02-08-data-science-on-remote.md

 ## VS Code's Remote Development: A Game Changer

-If you checked my old posts, you'll see I was big proponent of Pycharm over VScode.
+If you checked my old posts, you'll see I was big proponent of Pycharm over VSCode.
 However, I used to run notebooks on a Jupyter server, and then connected via browser after setting up a tunnel.
 You can check [here](/posts/jupyter-lab-on-a-remote-machine/) my old config if still useful at all.
 I really liked Pycharm's Git integration, especially for merges and comparing branches.
-And, to be honest, I still think it's a better inferface than the one in VScode.
+And, to be honest, I still think it's a better inferface than the one in VSCode.
 At least with all extensions I tried.

 But at some point I found VSCode's Remotes feature, and it really became a game changer for me.
-VScode supports:
+VSCode supports:
 - Opening notebooks directly in the IDE, which means you get all the advantages of being an IDE (code and imports completion, error highlighting, search, debugging, etc.)
 - Running notebooks on the remote machine, with the same experience as if it was running locally
 - LLM-powered autocomplete within the notebook itself!